GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim-new-features.md

 * Do custom error handling
 * Release resources when no more requests will be issued

-If you definitely do not want to alter your existing code base you can still use the old style `SCIM-Client` artifact and work as you used to (a few [special cases apply](#are-there-any-special-cases-to-account-if-still-using-older-client).
+If you definitely do not want to alter your existing code base you can still use the old style `SCIM-Client` artifact and work as you used to (a few [special cases apply](#are-there-any-special-cases-to-account-if-still-using-older-client)).

 In summary, version 3.1.3 of the project includes two modules: